ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 }
 ```

-**Step 3:** Enable monitoring and tracing
+**Step 3:** Enable monitoring and tracing.

-The observability is disabled by default and it can be enabled either by using `--observe` flag or by updating the
+Observability is disabled by default and can be enabled by using the `--observe` flag or updating the configurations
-configuration.
 This option enables metrics monitoring and distributed tracing.

 Using `--observe` flag:

-Observability of Ballerina service with default settings is enabled when `--observe` flag is used when starting the
+The Ballerina service is observable with default settings and is enabled when the `--observe` flag is used when you
-service.
-This enables Ballerina service observability by letting you collect the distributed tracing information with
+start the service.
+This letting you collect the distributed tracing information with [Jaeger] and metrics information
-[Jaeger] and metrics with [Prometheus].
+with [Prometheus].

 ```bash
 $ ballerina run --observe hello_world_service.bal